yepher/webhook_monitor_console/README.md

 ```

-## Setup on isolated server with on SSH shell access
+## Setup on isolated server with only SSH shell access

 How to get this on your server without the ability to download it form GitHub or ability to SCP it to the host: